-The purpose of the assessment is to show if the child has neurological issues which could lead to Cerebral Palsy.
+The assessment aims to show if the child has neurological issues that could lead to Cerebral Palsy.

-A therapist, doctor, or medical personnel will complete the movement assessment by lying the child on their back while they are awake and videotaping them for three to five minutes.
+A therapist, doctor, or medical personnel will complete the movement assessment by lying the child on their back while awake and videotaping them for three to five minutes.

 The medical individual is trained to score the video based on the child’s movements.

-If you believe your infant is not meeting developmental milestones as we just mentioned, it’s best to follow up with your pediatrician or nurse to share your concerns.
+As we mentioned, if you believe your infant is not meeting developmental milestones, it’s best to follow up with your pediatrician or nurse to share your concerns.

-You can ask your pediatrician for a referral to see a specialist who will be able to perform an in-depth assessment of your child to make a diagnosis.
+You can ask your pediatrician for a referral to see a specialist who can perform an in-depth assessment of your child to make a diagnosis.

 How To Set Up A Free Evaluation

-You may be wondering, “who do I call to set up a free evaluation for my child in my state”?
+You may wonder, “Who do I call to set up a free evaluation for my child in my state”?